beloitcollegecomputerscience/CommunityActionProject/Documentation/01_Installing_LimeSurvey.md

 * Using the FTP program, connect to your webserver.
 To do this you will need to know your **server name**, and the **username** and **password** for your server.
 These information should be available to you after you register for one of the hosting companies.

 * Copy the folder of the unzipped file with its directory structure into the `www` directory.
 The uploading process will take a while.
+Be sure to set your program to binary mode (how to do this varies by program), or the upload won't work correctly!

-* When the files are successfully uploaded, you may need to change some permissions for some directories:
+* Once the files are successfully uploaded, you should change some permissions for these directories:

 	* The `/limesurvey/tmp` directory and all of its sub-directories and files are used for imports & uploads and should be set to _Read & Write_ for your webserver.